-- (d) at least one must have special knowledge of the functioning and operations of transport authorities and municipalities in the province or under its jurisdiction. - (2) Before appointing persons as assessors, the MEC must- - (a) make known his or her intention to appoint them by notice in the Provincial Gazette and invite comments or objections relating to the appointment within a time stated in the notice; - (b) consider any comments or objections received pursuant to such a notice. - (3) The functions of the panel of assessors are- - (a) to advise the Registrar with regard to any matter which may be referred to it 10 by the Registrar and which relates to the exercise or performance of the Registrar's powers and duties under Part 12 and this Part; - (b) to make recommendations to the Registrar in connection with any matter falling within the scope of those powers and duties; and - (c) at the request of and subject to the directions of the Registrar, to undertake any 15 investigation and report its findings and recommendations to the Registrar.
+- (b) at least one must have special knowledge of the needs and interests of those inhabitants of the province who rely on the services operated in the minibus taxi industry for their transport: - (c) at least one must have a formal qualification in law: - (d) at least one must have special knowledge of the functioning and operations of 5 transport authorities and municipalities in the province or under its jurisdiction. - (2) The functions of the panel of assessors are- - (a) to advise, the Registrar with regard to any matter which may be referred to it by the Registrar and which relates to the exercise or performance of the 10 Registrar's powers and duties under Part 12 and this Part; - (b) [o make recommendations to the Registrar in connection with any matter falling within the scope of those powers and duties: and - (c) at the request of and subject to the directions of the Registrar, to undertake any investigation and report its findings and recommendations to the Registrar.
+15